Plain English Summary

 What are the possible benefits and risks of participating?

-The benefits of participating are that you will have a 50% chance of receiving additional after-care (added to your usual care) following discharge from hospital and that this extra support and guidance from a clinician may be helpful in maintaining gains made in hospital and aid recovery.
+The benefits of participating are a 50% chance of receiving additional after-care (added to usual care) following discharge from hospital and that this extra support and guidance from a clinician may be helpful in maintaining gains made in hospital and aid recovery.
 There is also the benefit of having contact with a trained researcher at 6 and 12 months and to use the research assessments as a way of reflecting on your situation and progress.
 Participants may also like the idea that they are contributing to helping other people by participating in clinical research that may lead to improved treatments.
 The risks are that the research assessments take time, may be exhausting (they take a couple of hours), and questions about eating disorder symptoms and feelings may be distressing to some people.

 Where is the study run from?

-Institute of Psychiatry, Kings College London (UK)
+Institute of Psychiatry, King's College London (UK)

 When is the study starting and how long is it expected to run for?

 Who is funding the study?